ScottWales/spack-environments/docs/building.md

 The build process itself is split into two sections - part 1 requires network access, while part 2 requires more compute power.
 On a HPC these parts may require running on different queues.

+Some environments require private Conda packages, see the AWS build script for an example of how to download and build the recipes for these.

 See [Using the Container](using.md) or the environment documentation for how to use the container.